David Eagleman: Sensory substitution

+Dreams

+In Eagleman and Vaughn's Defensive Activation Theory, animals dream to protect the brain’s visual cortex from being encroached upon by other senses during the long hours of nightly darkness.
+Because the cortex is highly plastic, especially in the young, unused regions are vulnerable to invasion from neighboring functions (as seen, for example, when the visual cortex of blind individuals gets repurposed for touch or hearing).
+To prevent this kind of takeover, Eagleman and Vaughn proposed that the brain periodically generates bursts of neural activity (as seen during REM sleep) that stimulate the primary visual cortex, producing the imagery we experience as dreams.
+In this view, dreams are essentially a 'screensaver' to preserve the territory of the visual cortex.
+Evidence for the hypothesis includes the correlation across species between dependence on vision and amount of REM sleep, and the observation that people who lose their sight later in life begin to dream with other senses, consistent with cortical repurposing.

 Time perception

 Eagleman's scientific work combines psychophysical, behavioral, and computational approaches to address the relationship between the timing of perception and the timing of neural signals.
 Areas for which he is known include temporal encoding, time warping, manipulations of the perception of causality, and time perception in high-adrenaline situations.
 In one experiment, he dropped himself and other volunteers from a 150-foot tower to measure time perception as they fell.
 He writes that his long-range goal is "to understand how neural signals processed by different brain regions come together for a temporally unified picture of the world".

 Synesthesia

 Synesthesia is an unusual perceptual condition in which stimulation to one sense triggers an involuntary sensation in other senses.
 Eagleman is the developer of The Synesthesia Battery, a free online test by which people can determine whether they are synesthetic.
 By this technique he has tested and analyzed thousands of synesthetes, and has written a book on synesthesia with Richard Cytowic, entitled Wednesday is Indigo Blue: Discovering the Brain of Synesthesia.
 Eagleman has proposed that sensory processing disorder, a common characteristic of autism, may be a form of synesthesia.